arf111/arefeen-sultan.github.io/_pages/about.md

   - /about.html
 ---

 I am K M Arefeen Sultan.
 I have completed my undergraduate in Computer Science and Engineering from [Ahsanullah University of Science and Technology (AUST)](http://aust.edu/), Dhaka, Bangladesh.
 I have been a Full time Lecturer at Department of Computer Science and Engineering, [Northern University Bangladesh](https://nub.ac.bd/) for about 1.5 years.
 Now I'm working as a Software Engineer in Machine Learning at [Infolytx](https://www.infolytx.com/).
-My research interests include machine learning applications used in software engineering, and other areas such as computer vision, and image processing.
+My research interests include machine learning and it's application in real world.

 # News
 ------